STOP ANIMAL CRUELTY

 Size : 63.373 Kb

 Stop Animal Cruelty is effective, efficient, focused, reliable and successful...not all organizations are.
 If you pick a bad organization, there is little likelihood that your funds will be well spent effectively.
 Some organizations have large payrolls which have to be met, pulling funds away from achieving their mission.
 Numerous have huge endowments or reserves and frankly don't need your money that badly.
 They may not spend it for years, while others desperately need your donations.

 Some things you should consider when making donations to an organization.

 * How much of my donation goes to the organization's payroll or shelter utilities & maintenance?
 With SAC, zero goes toward payroll or shelter expenses.

 * Does the organization have experienced leadership?
 The President of SAC has over 28 years experience in animal welfare.
 It's Board of Directors is made up entirely of experienced animal welfare volunteers.

 *Is the organization open and transparent to the public & its members?
 SAC has monthly business meetings which are open to anyone wishing to attend.

 *What kind of impact does the organization have on my community?
-SAC saved 757 beautiful lives last year and responded to 236 reports of abuse, cruelty or neglect.
+SAC volunteers average between 800 to 1,000 lives saved year year.
 We provide volunteers to educate the public on the importance of spaying and neutering and provide our communities with low cost vouchers.
 We are available to our local schools, churches and civic organizations to teach humane care and dog bite prevention.
 We do not believe that any animal should be left to be euthanized at a kill facility because they aren't highly adoptable, sick, or injured.
 Society has already failed them at one point in time and someone has to speak up and rescue those that are defenseless and without a voice.
 The impact Stop Animal Cruelty has on our communities is unparalleled!

 JOIN US AS A VOLUNTEER OR FOSTER HOME